 - repair the appliance or have it repaired without charge;

 - exchange it;

 You may also have suffered damages from using a defective appliance.
-If that is the case, the merchant may also have to compensate you.
+If that is the case, the merchant or manufacturer may also have to compensate you.

 To help you resolve your problem, the Office has made various tools available to you.
 First, refer to the Resolve a problem with a merchant section, which presents the various steps to follow.
 Among other things, you will find suggestions on negotiating with a merchant in order to reach an agreement.

 The Office also makes available information kits tailored to problems of an exclusively civil nature.
 They cover reasonable durability of goods, deliveries and non-conformity of goods or services.
 The Download an information kit page provides all the information you need.